-A vendor provides goods or services within normal business operations and operates in a competitive environment providing similar goods and services to a variety of customers.
+A contractor provides goods or services within normal business operations and operates in a competitive environment providing similar goods and services to a variety of customers.

-Following are characteristics of a vendor/ fee for service purchase order.
-The vendor organization:
+Following are characteristics of a contractor/fee for service purchase order.
+The contractor organization:

 provides a routine service (e.g., equipment fabrication or repair, data processing, performing routine analytical testing services, etc.)

 provides the goods or services as part of its normal business operations

 operates in a competitive environment (i.e., competes with others who can provide a similar service)

 provides similar goods or services to many different purchasers

 Fee for service arrangements are handled through the UI Purchasing Department.